xvyxkth/Eye-Disease-Classifier/README.md

 ﻿# Eye-Disease-Classifier

-An Eye Disease Classifier that can identify and segregate medical eye scans having the following defects :-
+An Eye Disease Classifier that uses a Convolutional Neural Network to identify and segregate medical eye scans having the following defects :-
 1. Glaucoma
 2. Cataracts
 3. Diabetic Retinopathy.